 Choosing the Best Mangoes

-If you want to get ripe mangoes, give them a little squeeze.
+- The Feel – Give them a little squeeze.
 The softer the fruit, the riper it is.
-You don’t want to get a super squishy mango, though.
-Pick ones that have a nice balance between firmness and softness.
+Not too squishy though!
+Pick ones that have a nice balance.

-Check for the smell, too.
-Ripe mangoes have a sweet scent right at the stem-end.
+- The Smell – Ripe mangoes have a sweet scent right at the stem end.

 How to Store Mangoes

 Proper storage of mangoes depends on whether they are ripe or unripe.

 Store unripe mangoes at room temperature to allow them to ripen.
 Place them in plastic bags or jars with airflow to keep them safe from pests.